-So be sure to make a note of the contact number of your bank whenever you travel abroad.
+So, be sure to make a note of the contact number of your bank whenever you travel abroad.
 The toll-free number (aka the 1800 number) will not be valid when you’re overseas.
 This doesn’t just apply to credit cards, of course.
-Debit cards and ATM cards should be reported within the same call.
+Stolen debit cards and ATM cards should be reported within the same call.

 Yes, believe it or not, informing the police is not the first thing you have to do.
 But, it is definitely a crucial next step after getting your credit cards blocked.
 Almost all insurance companies require a written police report in order to process your claims.
-Some even require you to have made the police report no more than 24 hours from the time of the robbery.
+Most even require you to have made the police report within 24 hours from the time of the robbery.

 Depending on which part of Malaysia you’re in, it might be a good idea to brush up on your Bahasa Melayu, just in case the police officer who assists you isn’t conversant in English.

 Either way, try your best to recount the robbery, providing as much detail as you can.
-Before you leave, make sure you have a copy of the report or, at the very least, an acknowledgement slip or receipt to indicate the time and location that the report was made.
+Before you leave, make sure you have an original printed copy of the report or, at the very least, an acknowledgement slip or receipt to indicate the time and location that the official police report was made.

 Before you travel, it may even be a good idea to make photocopies of your IC and passport for emergencies such as these.

-You will need to report to Malaysian Immigration with your temporary travel document before travelling back to Singapore.
+You will need to make another trip to Malaysian Immigration in KL to inform them of your temporary travel document before you travel back to Singapore.

 If you thought the whole traumatic experience would end when you return to Singapore, then you’ve never dealt with insurance claims before.
-This is, of course, assuming you DID buy travel insurance in the first place.
+This is, of course, assuming you BOUGHT travel insurance for your Malaysia short trip in the first place.

-So, the next time you head into JB or Malacca, even if it’s just for a day, it doesn’t hurt to get sufficient travel insurance.
-And if you use a travel insurance comparison tool, you’ll be able to compare policies easily.
+So, the next time you head into JB or Malacca, even if it’s just for a day, it doesn’t hurt to buy travel insurance.

-Do you have any other reminders of what to do if you get robbed in Malaysia?
+Do you have any other tips of what to do if you get robbed in Malaysia?
 Share them with us.